linhthi/linhthi.github.io/_pages/about.md

 ---

 # About me
+I’m currently a Research Engineer at [Singapore Management University](https://www.smu.edu.sg/), supervised by [Prof. Yuan Fang](https://www.yfang.site/).

-I recieved  Master Degree of Computer Science under the supervision of [Dr. Viet Cuong Ta](https://uet.vnu.edu.vn/~cuongtv/) at UET- VNU Hanoi.
+Before that, I obtained my MSc and BSc.
+Degree at [University of Engineering and Technology- VNU Hanoi](https://uet.vnu.edu.vn/) under the supervision of [Dr. Viet Cuong Ta](https://uet.vnu.edu.vn/~cuongtv/).

 My research interests lie on the expressiveness, scalability, interpretability, and robustness of Graph Neural Networks (GNNs) architectures.
 I am also interested in working with trustworthy machine learning, such as those that prioritize privacy and fairness.